Rights groups call for boycott of Beijing 2022 Winter Games - WHIZ News

 The group has issued an open letter to governments calling for a boycott of the Olympics “to ensure they are not used to embolden the Chinese government’s appalling rights abuses and crackdowns on dissent.”

-Rights groups have previously asked the Switzerland-based International Olympic Committee to move the games from China.
-The IOC has largely ignored the demands and says it’s only a sporting body that does not get involved with politics.
+Rights groups have previously asked the IOC to move the games from China.
+Olympic leaders have largely ignored the demands and say it’s only a sporting body that does not get involved with politics.

 Beijing hosted the 2008 Olympics, which it promised would improve human rights in the country.
 Instead, the groups say the prestige of the Olympics has led to “a gross increase on the assault on communities living under its rule.”